divyaaa1812/se_project_react/README.md

 ### Future Enhancements

 - create a server with an API and user authorization (Express and Mango DB)
-- Display clothings based on user location.
+- Display weather information based on user location.
+- Support for mobile apps

 ### Limitations